Prior to establishing a NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.

 Step 3: Create an Integration Role

-We recommend that you create a separate integration role just to manage your integrations.
-This integration role needs to have permissions to read and write to the records relevant for your integrations.
+🌟 Create a separate integration role just to manage integrations.
+This integration role needs to have permissions to read and write to the records relevant for said integrations.
 This integration role also needs the ability to login through RESTlets or SuiteTalk (web services).

 The minimum set of permissions needed for this user are: